 Preheat oven to 350° F.

 Add mayonnaise, spinach, artichokes, Parmesan cheese with 1 tablespoon reserved, and 1 3/4 cups of Monterey Jack cheese to bowl of food processor fitted with steel blade.
 Pulse process 5 or 6 times, or until well combined.

 Spoon 2/3 of the dip into center of cast iron pan.
 Reserve remainder of the dip for another occasion.
 Sprinkle reserved tablespoon of Parmesan cheese on top of rolls.

 Bake in preheated oven for 15 minutes.
 Remove from oven and sprinkle remaining 1/2 cup of Monterey Jack cheese over Spinach Artichoke Dip.
 Return to oven for an additional 15 minutes, or until rolls are golden brown and cheese is melted.

 Allow to cool 20 minutes before serving.
 To serve, run small paring knife around pan to loosen rolls.
 Cut between rolls to make removal easy.

 Yield: 12 servings.
 (See Tips 8 and 9)

 - Rather than making your own dough for the rolls, you can use one pound of refrigerated pizza dough or one pound of frozen bread dough that you can purchase at the grocery store.
 Do not, however, use rolled pizza dough that comes in a can.

 - When I'm making bread, I always weigh the flour and the liquid to ensure proper consistency.
 If you don't have a digital scale, you should actually purchase one.

-- You should always use filtered water when making bread.
+- You should always use filtered water when making any type bread.
 The reason is that the chlorine in tap water can kill the yeast.